Improve Your Smart Garden: Easy Bluetooth Range Extension for Jeedom

-The goal is to deploy them outdoor, where moisture detectors are located.
-They will use their Bluetooth capacities to gather data from moisture sensors which are out of range from the Jeedom Bluetooth controller (located indoor), and they will use my domestic wifi network (reachable outdoor) to relay moisture data to Jeedom.
-Once Raspbian got installed on Raspberry’s ZeroW, the software part mainly consists in using Jeedom’s BLEA plugin embedded functionalities to automagically deploy on the ZeroW’s what’s needed to make them become BLEA Antenna, and we will also improve a little bit the system so that we check if wifi is ok to eventually relaunch it in case of a loss of connection.
+Once Raspbian is installed on Raspberry’s ZeroW, the software part mainly consists in using Jeedom’s BLEA plugin embedded functionalities to automatically deploy on the ZeroW’s what’s needed to make them become BLEA Antenna, and we will also improve a little bit the system so that we check if wifi is ok to eventually relaunch it in case of a loss of connection.

 At the end, the system will be composed by a main Jeedom Controller, with wifi but without Bluetooth, located indoor, and 4 jeedom antennas, with bluetooth (to reach the moisture sensors) and wifi (to feed Jeedom’s controller with sensors data).
 I present below the previous diagram I created in the tutorial Part I, the added parts are in red.